Witiko/doctoral-thesis/main.md

 and SemEval-2017 competitions. [@novotny2018weighting]
 The datasets consist of questions and threads of comments.
-The relevance judgements show how relevant the individual comments (subtask A) and the whole threads (subtask A) are to a question.
+The relevance judgements show how relevant the individual comments (subtask A) and the whole threads (subtask B) are to a question.

 📖{weighted zone scoring}